-We support the development of new (private sector, voluntary) markets for greenhouse gases and water, and other ecosystems services, that carry the potential to directly benefit landowners and producers with compensation for implementing systems or techniques that provide energy efficiencies, irrigation efficiencies, or otherwise reduce levels of GHG emissions.
+21 We support the development of new (private sector, voluntary) markets for greenhouse gases and

-Transportation Policy

-The Ag Council supports the improvement of interstate highways for transportation and delivery of agricultural commodities.
-The Ag Council supports reasonable increases in state and federal motor fuel taxes and user fees in order to increase dedicated funding for transportation infrastructure.
-However, any increase in such taxes and fees must be well justified and follow efforts to find highway funding through savings within government with the elimination of waste, fraud, abuse, and duplicative or outdated government expenses.

-The Ag Council supports interaction with Arkansas Dept. of Transportation (ARDOT) to improve the ability to move farm commodities and farm equipment on Arkansas' roads and highways more effectively and efficiently, and the Ag Council supports the concept of securing low-cost permits and tags for such movements.
-We encourage ARDOT and the U.S. Department of Transportation (USDOT) Federal Highway Administration (FHWA) to consider expanding reciprocity opportunities for Commercial Drivers Licenses (CDLs) and exploring quicker licensure of driver's licenses for farm workers, especially as they relate to H-2A workers.
+- water, and other ecosystems services, that carry the potential to directly benefit landowners and - 23 producers with compensation for implementing systems or techniques that provide energy - efficiencies, irrigation efficiencies, or otherwise reduce levels of GHG emissions. - 26 Transportation Policy - 27 The Ag Council supports the improvement of interstate highways for transportation and delivery - of agricultural commodities.
+The Ag Council supports reasonable increases in state and federal - 29 motor fuel taxes and user fees in order to increase dedicated funding for transportation - 30 infrastructure.
+However, any increase in such taxes and fees must be well justified and follow - efforts to find highway funding through savings within government with the elimination ofwaste, fraud, abuse, and duplicative or outdated government expenses. - 33 - 34 The Ag Council supports interaction with Arkansas Dept. of Transportation (ARDOT) to - 35 improve the ability to move farm commodities and farm equipment on Arkansas' roads and - 36 highways more effectively and efficiently, and the Ag Council supports the concept of securing - 37 low-cost permits and tags for such movements.
+We encourage ARDOT and the U.S. Department - 38 of Transportation (USDOT) Federal Highway Administration (FHWA) to consider expanding - 39 reciprocity opportunities for Commercial Drivers Licenses (CDLs) and expedite licensure of - 40 driver's licenses for farm workers, especially as they relate to H-2A workers. - 41 - 42 We encourage the ARDOT and General Assembly to provide more reasonable policies on the - 43 enforcement of size and weight restrictions for grains and other agricultural commodities, - 44 especially during harvest season and upon leaving the field en route to first location of - 45 processing or handling.
+We believe such weight exemption should apply to cotton seed from its

-We encourage the ARDOT and General Assembly to provide more reasonable policies on the enforcement of size and weight restrictions for grains and other agricultural commodities, especially during harvest season and upon leaving the field en route to first location of processing or handling.
-We believe such weight exemption should apply to cotton seed from its first point of severance (cotton gin) to its first place of processing thereafter - especially in-state oil mills.
+- first point of severance (cotton gin) to its first place of processing thereafter especially in-state

+oil mills.

+- 3

-The Ag Council would point out that construction of interstate highways should consider present land use and provide proper access to land, and we support fair compensation for landowners when use and access is restricted.
+4 The Ag Council would point out that construction of interstate highways should consider present

+5 land use and provide proper access to land, and we support fair compensation for landowners

+6 when use and access is restricted.7

-The Ag Council remains concerned with dock strikes, railroad strikes, and other transportation union strikes which can pose serious threats to exports and domestic marketing of farm commodities.
-With due regard to the position of both labor and domestic marketing of farm commodities, we believe it is in the national interest and essential to the well-being of agriculture in America, that government action be taken to prevent prolonged work stoppages in our nation's transportation system.
+8 The Ag Council remains concerned with dock strikes, railroad strikes, and other transportation

+9 union strikes which can pose serious threats to exports and domestic marketing of farm

+10 commodities.
+With due regard to the position of both labor and domestic marketing of farm

+11 commodities, we believe it is in the national interest and essential to the well-being of agriculture 12 in America, that government action be taken to prevent prolonged work stoppages in our nation's 13 transportation system.

-The Ag Council favors export shipment of agricultural products by the least costly method.
-The Ag Council also supports size and weight exemptions for truck carrying agricultural commodities and products, including cotton seed.
-The Ag Council supports the development of a voluntary statewide system of pre-inspections for safety compliance that would reduce the risk of targeted pull-overs of agricultural trucks transporting grain and other agricultural products, especially during harvest season.
+15 The Ag Council favors export shipment of agricultural products by the least costly method.
+The

+16 Ag Council also supports size and weight exemptions for truck carrying agricultural

+17 commodities and products, including cotton seed.
+The Ag Council supports the development of

+18 a voluntary statewide system of pre-inspections for safety compliance that would reduce the risk

+19 of targeted pull-overs of agricultural trucks transporting grain and other agricultural products,

+- 20 especially during harvest season. - 21
-The Ag Council supports provisions approved by the 91st and 92nd General Assembly and signed into law by Governor Hutchinson that would allow the ARDOT to provide waivers to certain

-1 truckloads carrying agricultural products (commodities and equipment) issue one-year, special 2 transportation permits to allow for trucks with 5 axles to carry up to 100,000 pounds of gross 3 weight.
-We encourage ARDOT to make this exemption permanent and applicable to all 4 agricultural commodities including cotton seed, and make associated fees nominal in cost.
+The Ag Council supports provisions recently approved by the General Assembly that would allow the ARDOT to provide waivers to certain truckloads carrying agricultural products (commodities and equipment) issue one-year, special transportation permits to allow for trucks with 5 axles to carry up to 100,000 pounds of gross weight.
+We encourage ARDOT to make this exemption permanent and applicable to all agricultural commodities including cotton seed, and make associated fees nominal in cost.